ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Life is change.
-Growth is optional.
-Choose wisely.
+> If we could learn to like ourselves, even a little, maybe our cruelties and angers might melt away.
 >
-> - Karen Clark
+> - John Steinbeck
 <!-- END_JOKE_SECTION -->